TZstatsADS/Spring2018-Project4-grp10/README.md

 ![image](figs/1.png)

+Note: As some similiarity weighting matrix is too large to be uploaded to github, they have been uploaded to google drive and the link is as follows, https://drive.google.com/drive/folders/1iWA7Y9CbPxi3Ryml_B-eXpTQsQ7G1RYx?usp=sharing

 **Contribution Statement**:
 + Jiaqi, Dong: [1] Write up the Evaluation functions.
 [2] Write up the table_function.
 [3] Construct the evaluation part in the main.Rmd file.
 [4] Do the prediction and evaluate the MAE score of spearman method.